 If you think you’re not getting enough flack from people for getting an art degree or, later, for not having a job—definitely start your own company.
 This kind of flack is something art grads could speak volumes on.
 People tend to give aspiring art majors a lot of grief about their vocational plans from the outset when they declare themselves an art major.
 So imagine that grief and then amplify it with the grief entrepreneurs are given over starting businesses.
 Next, sandwich both those things together in the middle of a recession and serve with a side order of ridicule and passive-aggressive, condescending remarks.

 I’m an introvert.
 I like art for how I can wall myself up in a room and create brand new things that can mean something outside those walls.
 I like quiet because my ideas are so loud in my head that the quiet nurtures productivity.
 In that, introversion and marketing and/or salesmanship aren’t a great match.
 I don’t like how marketing so often can pretend as if a person knows whether or not other people need a product.
 I don’t know what strangers need.
 Pretending feels so disingenuous.
 I don’t want to convince people they need my products when they don’t; I’d much rather that someone simply want them and seek them out—appreciation not coercion.
+Sadly…that’s not really how that works—no matter how great a product or service is.
 In the over-saturation of internet commerce, it can sometimes feel like you’re jumping up and down saying “pick me, please pick me” while also wishing it didn’t have to be that way simply to pay bills and put food on the table.

 So much was learned and started and created in those years.